 Heres how it works: water enters the grouphead from the boiler through a large opening on the back of the grouphead: the water inlet.
 The water fills the outer chamber at the top of the grouphead and moves up to the very top chamber, called the filter chamber.
 From here, the water passes through a gicleur, or water intake nozzle, into the brewing channel.
 When the brew lever is down, the brew valve seals the top chamber, and no water runs to the rest of the group.

 When the brew lever is up midway, the water inlet cam begins to lift the brewer valve and water moves from the brew channel into the area around the water inlet cam.
 From here, the water goes two places.
 It travels up through the infusion channels and out through the dispersion screen onto the ground coffee.
 It also flows down, past the still open preinfusion valve into the preinfusion chamber.
-At this stage, the pump isn’t activated; instead water moves through the system from the gentle pressure generated by heating.
+At this stage, the pump isn’t activated.
+Instead, water moves through the system from the gentle pressure generated by heating.

 This gentle pressure stage is often referred to as preinfusion.
 With preinfusion, the bed of coffee in the portafilter basket is given extra time to stabilize with the hot water before the adding intense pressure of brewing.
 This can help reduce the risk of channeling and also compensate for any variations in dosing, distributing, and tamping.
-As the E61 is operated by mechanical lever, a user can completely control the length of preinfusion.
+As the E61 is operated by a mechanical lever, a user can completely control the length of preinfusion.

 It should be noted that preinfusion is not necessary to produce great espresso; it only helps make great espresso easier to achieve.

 When the brew lever is all the way up, the pump is activated and pressurized water begins to move through the machine.
-At this stage, the water inlet cam will complete raise the brew valve while simultaneously sealing the preinfusion valve.
+At this stage, the water inlet cam will complete raising the brew valve while simultaneously sealing the preinfusion valve.
 With the preinfusion valve sealed, the intensely pressurized, hot water is only allowed to travel out through the dispersion block and onto the ground coffee.

 At the end of the brewing cycle, the lever is returned to the down position and the pump is deactivated.
 At this point, the water inlet cam seals the brewer valve, ending the flow of water to the rest of the group.
 At the same time, the water inlet cam reopens the preinfusion valve and the drain valve; this releases any back pressure in the portafilter basket and dries the spent puck.